datenstrom/yellow/TASKLIST.md

 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
 - [ ] Published comment extension, no longer experimental.
 Due to public demand.
 - [ ] Published math extension, no longer experimental.
 Due to scientific demand.
+- [ ] Published maintenance extension, no longer experimental.
+Due to practical demand.
 - [ ] Tested performance with thousands of content files.
 For people who make large websites.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).